top of page

 The development of the GMOPN is supported and facilitated by Macc, the support organisation for the voluntary and community sector in Manchester.

-Macc support the network all the staffing and administrative functions, which is why you will find ‘@macc.org.uk’ in staff emails and why, if you phone us, the person answering will say ‘Macc’ rather than ‘Greater Manchester Older People’s Network’.
-Rest assured you will be directed to someone in the GMOPN team.
+Macc supports the network in the staffing and administrative functions, which is why you will find ‘@macc.org.uk’ in staff emails and why, if you phone us, the person answering will say ‘Macc’ rather than ‘Greater Manchester Older People’s Network’.
+Rest assured you will be transferred to someone in the GMOPN team.

 + GMOPN Project Team